zapidan/newsletter-hub/docs/TESTING_GUIDE.md

 - **Steps:**
   1. Open browser developer tools → Network tab
   2. Set network to "Offline" or "Slow 3G"
-  3. Try to like/bookmark/archive a newsletter
+  3. Try to like/add to queue/archive a newsletter
   4. Observe the behavior
   5. Restore network connection